vinihiga/JAGER/README.md

 * Support to realtime shadows.
 * Support to tilemap system.
 * Support to basic physics (collision detection for a variety of geometric objects).
+* Support to basic audio system.
+* Support to custom gestures.

 # How to build